phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 Connecting to events
 ~~~~~~~~~~~~~~~~~~~~

-Any event in DocBlox can be connected to a public class method using one of two
+Any event in phpDocumentor can be connected to a public class method using one of two
 actions:

 1. Annotations